- A full-body magnetic resonance imaging (MRI) scan usually takes 60 minutes.

 At the end of the scan, you may dress back up, recover your belongings, and resume your day knowing you took an important step toward a healthier life.

-When the results are available, Ezra clinicians will walk you through an easy-to-interpret report.
+When the results are available, Ezra’s Care Advisors will walk you through an easy-to-interpret report.
 Our clinicians will give you medical advice and discuss the next steps with you.
-Keep in mind that Ezra full-body MRI scans up to 13 organs and can indicate your status on 35 different cancers.
+Keep in mind that Ezra full-body MRI scans up to 13 organs.

 - Aneurysm clips